LeDaffy/Video-Splitter/readme.md

-# Simple C program to split video using ffmpeg
+# Simple C program to split video with timestamps using ffmpeg
 ## Description
 Split a source video into multiple video files by providing timestamps and filename.